shaloo/docs.arcana/docs/state-of-the-arcana-auth.md

 #### Gasless Networks

 Web3 app developers can set up gas tanks using the {{config.extra.arcana.dashboard_name}} and enable [[concept-gasless-transactions|gasless transactions in the app]] for one or more of the [supported chains](https://docs.biconomy.io/supportedchains/) in case of apps using the {{config.extra.arcana.wallet_name}}.

 {{config.extra.arcana.product_name}} gasless feature is powered by the Biconomy Gasless SDK.

 For more details, see [[configure-gasless|how to configure gasless transactions]]

-We are working on providing a standalone gasless SDK soon!
-This will allow gasless transactions in apps that do not need social login and the {{config.extra.arcana.wallet_name}} or multi-wallet apps that use third-party browser-based wallets such as MetaMask besides the {{config.extra.arcana.wallet_name}}.
+In addition to the {{config.extra.arcana.sdk_name}} built-in gasless feature, the {{config.extra.arcana.gasless_sdk_name}} is also available for use in third-party wallet apps.
+This standalone SDK allows gasless transactions in apps that do not need social login and the {{config.extra.arcana.wallet_name}} or multi-wallet apps that use third-party browser-based wallets such as MetaMask besides the {{config.extra.arcana.wallet_name}}.

 ## {{config.extra.arcana.dashboard_name}}

 ### Login Options